Mac Mall

-Jamal Rocker (born June 14, 1975), professionally known by his stage name Mac Mall, is an American rapper who became known in the mid/late 1990s as one of the local artists putting the Bay Area on the hip hop map.
-Mac Mall signed with the record label, Young Black Brotha Records, and later came to own the label, for the production of his own albums, and those of associates.
+Jamal Rocker (born June 14, 1975), known professionally as Mac Mall, is an American rapper from the San Francisco Bay Area who became known in the mid-late 1990s.

+Mac Mall signed with the record label, Young Black Brotha Records, and later came to own the label for the production of his own albums, and those of associates.

-One of Mac Mall's first singles was a song called "Ghetto Theme", which had a music video directed by Tupac Shakur in 1993.
+The music video for one of Mac Mall's first singles, "Ghetto Theme" (1993), was directed by Tupac Shakur.
 He was also longtime friends with Mac Dre, who was his mentor early on in his career.
-He is also cousins to E-40, B-Legit and Sway Calloway.
+Mac Mall is also the cousin of E-40, B-Legit, and Sway Calloway.

 Career

+1993

 In 1993, Mac Mall released his debut album Illegal Business? on Young Black Brotha Records.
 Entirely produced by Khayree Shaheed, the album featured Ray Luv and Mac Dre.
 Illegal Business? moved over 200,000 units independently, a major feat for an independent artist and record label.
 He met Tupac Shakur shortly after the album's release, who after praising Mac's music offered to direct a video for the single "Ghetto Theme".
 In 1995 he contributed a verse to E-40's "Dusted and Disgusted" and Eightball & MJG's "Friend or Foe".
 In 1996 he signed a record deal with Relativity Records, which released his second, and most commercially successful album, Untouchable.

+1996

-In 1996, he appeared on the Red Hot Organization's compilation CD, America Is Dying Slowly, alongside Biz Markie, Wu-Tang Clan and Fat Joe, among many other prominent hip hop artists.
-The CD, meant to raise awareness of the AIDS epidemic among African American men, was heralded as "a masterpiece" by The Source magazine.
+In 1996, he appeared on the Red Hot Organization's compilation album, America Is Dying Slowly, alongside Biz Markie, Wu-Tang Clan, and Fat Joe, among many other prominent hip hop artists.
+The album, meant to raise awareness of the AIDS epidemic among African American men, was heralded as "a masterpiece" by The Source magazine.

+1999

-In 1999, he started his own Sesed Out Records label, the first release being the compilation Mac Mall Presents the Mallennium, followed by his first solo album on the label and third overall, Illegal Business?
+In 1999, he started his own label, Sesed Out Records.
+The label's first release was the compilation Mac Mall Presents the Mallennium, followed by his first solo album on the label and third overall, Illegal Business?
 2000 a year later.
 Though no longer on a major label, he still managed to achieve success on Illegal Business?
 2000, which spawned what is perhaps his most well known single, "Wide Open".
 Immaculate followed in 2001, which would find him once again reuniting with longtime collaborator Khayree Shaheed.
 After 2002's Mackin Speaks Louder Than Words, he took a 4-year hiatus from solo albums, instead focusing on collaborative efforts with JT the Bigga Figga and Mac Dre.
 He began work on an album with Mac Dre, which would be called Da U.S. Open.
 Unfortunately, Dre passed before the album was released, and it ended up being some of Dre's final recordings.

+2006

 In 2006, Mac Mall returned with his first solo album on Thizz Entertainment, Thizziana Stoned and the Temple of Shrooms.
 "Perfect Poison", a song off of the album, was featured in the video game Skate.
 He followed up Thizziana with Mac To The Future in 2009, becoming his second solo album with Thizz.